 Hope for the Flowers relays a tale of two caterpillars, as they ponder their destinies.
 One caterpillar assumes you must crawl and step on everyone else to get to the top and realize the best of life.
-The other caterpillar does what comes instinctual and builds a life which is rewarding.
+The other caterpillar does what comes instinctual and builds a life that is rewarding.

 Stripe, the caterpillar who has climbed a mountain of other caterpillars, finally reaches the top of the mound and only finds hundreds of other mounds of caterpillars, in the distance, doing the same thing.
 Yellow, the caterpillar who followed her instincts has built a cocoon and emerged as a beautiful butterfly.

 The best part of this story is that yellow is willing to help Stripe remember his instincts.
 I think you will love this story and it will leave a warm feeling in your soul.

 2. The Alchemist, Paulo Coelho, (1988)

 First written in Portuguese, this must-read inspirational fiction book, became a bestseller worldwide.
 There’s a reason for such adoration.